-As of 2016, the global hydroponics market was valued over USD 21,203.5 million.
-The market is expected to register a CAGR of 6.5% during 2018-2023 (the forecast period).
+The Global Hydroponics Market has been estimated to cross USD 21203.5 million in 2016.
+The market is expected to register a CAGR of 6.5% during the forecast period, 2018 to 2023.
 Europe is traditionally the largest market that is implementing advanced techniques in hydroponics.
-Asia-Pacific forms the second-largest market for hydroponics, which is further expected to grow at a steady pace during the forecast period.
+Asia-Pacific forms the second largest market for hydroponics, which is expected to grow at a steady pace during the forecast period.

-Global population is increasing exponentially, and every day nearly 200,000 people are adding up to the world food demand is increasing.
-It is expected that by 2030, the per-capita farmland availability will decrease to 1800m² from 2,200m², as per recorded in 2005.
-Adding up to this, crop pests are causing nearly 10-16% of the global crop losses annually, making the situation worse.
-To attain self-sufficiency in food, hydroponics provide an effective solution as the technology uses the space efficiently and produces higher yields in comparison to traditional agricultural techniques.
+Global population is increasing exponentially, and with nearly 200,000 people getting added to the population, the world food demand is increasing.
+It is expected that by 2030, the per-capita farmland availability will decrease to 1800m², from an area that was 2,200m² in 2005.
+Adding to this, crop pests are causing 10-16% of global crop losses annually, making the situation worse.
+To attain self-sufficiency in food, hydroponics provides an effective solution.
+The technology uses the space efficiently and produces higher yields in comparison to traditional agricultural techniques.
 Along with increased profits from improved yields, the growing demand for exotic, salad crops and increasing need for global food security is expected to drive the market upwards.

-Europe is traditionally the largest market that is implementing advanced techniques in the hydroponics smart greenhouse horticulture.
-The demand in the matured European market is led by countries, such as the Netherlands, Spain, and France.
-Holland is the largest producer of hydroponic crops and is expected to maintain this lead for the next 10 years.
-All the major vegetable and fruit crops are grown in the European countries.
+Europe is traditionally the largest market that is implementing advanced hydroponics techniques in smart greenhouse horticulture.
+The matured European market demand is led by countries, such as the Netherlands, Spain, and France.
+The Netherlands is the largest producer of hydroponic crops and is expected to maintain the lead for the next 10 years.
+All the major vegetable and fruit crops are grown using hydroponics in European countries.